esmnext/esmx/examples/docs/src/en/guide/frameworks/html.md

 }
 ```

-After creating the `package.json` file, install the project dependencies using one of the following commands:
+After creating the `package.json` file, install project dependencies using any of these commands:
 ```bash
 pnpm install
 # or